 - CHMY 104 IS NOT recommended for students whose majors require CHMY 121, and it will not meet a Natural Science General Education Requirement.

-- CHMY 141N is only recommended for students whose majors will require them to complete two or more years of chemistry and have a Chemistry placement score of 13 or higher, and have a Maplesoft M02 math placement score of 12 or higher or have completed M 095 Intermediate Algebra with a C- or better.
+- CHMY 141N is only recommended for students whose majors will require them to complete two or more years of chemistry, have a Chemistry placement score of 13 or higher, and have a Maplesoft M02 math placement score of 12 or higher or have completed M 095 Intermediate Algebra with a C- or better.

 - Majors requiring CHMY 141: Pre-Pharmacy, Pre-Health-Sciences (Pre-Med, Pre-Dental, Pre-Veterinary, etc.), the Cellular and Molecular Biology Option, the Ecology and Organismal Biology Option with Two Years of Chemistry, the Ecology Option for Teacher Preparation in General Science, and the Human Biological Sciences Option with Two Years of Chemistry in the Division of Biological Sciences, Medical Technology, Microbiology, Biochemistry, Chemistry, Chemical Engineering, the Cellular and Molecular Neuroscience Option, and the Geology and Environmental Geology Options in Geosciences.

-- Students with a math placement score below 3 are advised to delay the start of their chemistry sequence until they have completed the algebra sequence for their major.
+- Students with a Maplesoft M02 math placement score of 11 or lower are advised to delay the start of their chemistry sequence until they have completed the appropriate algebra sequence based on their major.